tttor/ctrl-foundation/method/policy-based/2018_td3_fujimoto.md

   * activ-fn: relu, relu, tanh
 * openai gym mujoco task
   * max average return over 10 trials of 1 millions timesteps
+*  both networks receive the state and action as input to the first layer

 ## result
 * TD3 > (DDPG, ACKTR, PPO from OpenAI baselines) in gym mujoco
 * suggest delaying policy updates to reduce per-update error and further improve performance.
+* TD3, which greatly reduces overestimation by the critic
+  * graph the average value estimate over 10000 states and compare it to an estimate of the true value.
+  * The true value is estimated using the average discounted return over 1000 evaluations following the current policy, starting from states sampled from the buffer replay

 ## background
 * In temporal difference learning (Sutton, 1988)